 "An employee reports that their supervisor made an inappropriate comment during a team meeting.
 Several other employees witnessed the incident.
 What should HR do FIRST?"

-Sample PHR Questions and Answers (2026 Format)
+10 Sample PHR Exam Questions with Answers

 A federal contractor has a contract worth $75,000 and employs 60 workers.
 Which affirmative action requirements apply to this organization?